aczaao12/QL_TC/blueprint.md

 - [x] Budget / hạn mức chi tiêu theo category.
 - [x] Xuất dữ liệu CSV / PDF để lưu trữ hoặc báo cáo.
 - [x] Nhắc nhở / notification khi chi vượt hạn mức.

+## Current Task: Migrate to React Vite

+### Plan:
+1.  **New Project Setup:**
+    *   Create a new React project using Vite.
+    *   Install necessary dependencies (React Router for client-side routing, Dexie.js, etc.).
+2.  **Component Migration:**
+    *   Transfer existing React components from `src/components` and `src/app` to the new Vite project structure.
+    *   Adjust imports and paths as needed.
+    *   Convert Next.js specific components (e.g., those using `getServerSideProps` or `getStaticProps`) to client-side React components.
+3.  **Routing Implementation:**
+    *   Implement client-side routing using React Router to replicate the current page structure (`/`, `/add-transaction`, `/ai-query`, `/login`, `/settings`, `/transactions`).
+    *   Create corresponding route components for each page.
+4.  **PWA Configuration:**
+    *   Reconfigure PWA settings (manifest.json, service worker) for the Vite environment.
+This might involve using a Vite plugin for PWA.
+5.  **Styling Migration:**
+    *   Transfer `globals.css` and ensure PostCSS configuration is compatible with Vite, or adapt to a new styling approach if necessary.
+6.  **Firebase Integration:**
+    *   Re-integrate Firebase services (`src/services/firebase.ts`) into the new Vite project.
+    *   Ensure authentication (`AuthContext.tsx`) and database (`db.ts`) connections work correctly.
+7.  **AI Integration:**
+    *   Verify and re-establish the Gemini API integration.
+    *   Ensure AI-powered data entry and AI query functionalities work as expected.
+8.  **Data Management:**
+    *   Confirm Dexie.js/IndexedDB functionality remains intact.
+9.  **Build and Deployment:**
+    *   Update build scripts for Vite.
+    *   Adjust deployment configurations for the new Vite application.

+### Implications of Migration:
+*   **Loss of Next.js Specific Features:** The migration will mean losing Next.js features like Server Components (RSC), built-in API routes, automatic image optimization, and server-side rendering (SSR) unless explicitly re-implemented using a different approach (e.g., a separate Node.js backend for API routes, or a custom SSR setup with Vite).
+*   **Client-Side Routing:** All routing will be handled client-side, which might affect initial page load performance compared to Next.js's server-rendered pages.
+*   **Build Process:** The build process will shift from Next.js's Webpack-based build to Vite's Rollup-based build, which is generally faster for development.

+### Migration Status:
+- [x] Migrate to React Vite: Completed.
+The project now builds successfully with Vite.
+(Note: Node.js version warning and chunk size warnings are present but do not prevent functionality.)